corona-warn-app/cwa-documentation/solution_architecture.md

 ## CROSS-BORDER INTEROPERABILITY

 **Important update on cross-border interoperability: The European Federation Gateway Service was shut down EU-wide in February 2023.
-There is no more exchange of diagnosis keys via the gateway.** The following paragraphs describe the implementation up to the date of the shut down in Febraury 2023.
+There is no more exchange of diagnosis keys via the gateway.** The following paragraphs describe the implementation up to the date of the shutdown in February 2023.

 A definite prerequisite for compatibility is that the identifiers of the mobile devices can be matched, i.e. the GAEN framework by Apple and Google is being used.